Robrowno/django-raceway/README.md

 I made use of Icons from [Font Awesome](https://fontawesome.com/) using their free student plan.
 All icons used in this project have come from here.

+Validator code for preventing previous dates from being set for creating trackdays found on stackoverflow: [Prevent past dates being set](https://stackoverflow.com/questions/4941974/django-how-to-set-datefield-to-only-accept-today-future-dates)

+## Personal Credits

+- Many Thanks to my C.I Mentor Daisy McGirr, who has been guiding me and advising me through this project as well as all projects since PP2 - Her input in our mentor sessions has been instrumental in getting me this far and so I have to say I massive thank you to her for that!

+- Thanks to Monika Hrda, for support with allauth templates, helping with the idea for a constraint on my trackday model and reminding me about the debug var in my settings.py file.
+A massive thanks to her for her support and chats on my project.
+I'm looking forward to working on some projects with Monika in future!

+- Ben Dawson, for taking calls with me to discuss our P5 ideas at the project inception stage, and hosting check-in calls with me to see how we were getting on at different stages in our projects.

+- Alan from C.I tutor support - helped me work out an issue with my AWS configuration where I was stuck and sat in front of my screen for over 3 hours!
+He is so patient, understanding and methodical and has also helped me to debug an issue I was having with my bootstrap 5 toasts.
+Thanks Alan!

 ### Media/Images: